Headstones in historic Black cemetery were desecrated. The recovery offers 'symbolic justice'

 Stuart said at the time that he had no idea how the headstones got there or where they came from, but he felt adamant to find out.

 "I remember that day...my wife's eyes welled up, and I felt like I had been hit in the stomach.
 We said we were going to do whatever we can to make this right," Stuart said.
-"Nobody's gravestone should be used as RIPRAP on the Potomac."
+"Nobody's gravestone should be used as riprap on the Potomac."

 Stuart said he enlisted the help of Gov. Northam, who then called upon historians and other volunteers who eventually identified the gravestones and their origin.